patrickfav/under-the-hood/README.md

 If you use implementation from `at.favre.lib.hood.page.**` directly this will have no effect.

 The `PopHoodActivity` will also respect the no-op switch and just finish.
- The no-op state can be check with `Hood.isLibEnabled()` from any caller.
+ The no-op state can be checked with `Hood.isLibEnabled()` from any caller.

 ### Module `hood-extended`

-Extends the `hood-core` with an default implementation of a debug activity using `appcompat-v7` support library.
+Extends the `hood-core` with a default implementation of a debug activity using `appcompat-v7` support library.

 You need to provide the correct flavor of `hood-core` module in the classifier: